INSTRUMENTS / GENERATORS

 - Mix - Blur mix.

-- Time - Blur width/amount.
+- Time - Blur Attack/Decay.
 Adjust the leading and trailing blur amount independently.
-The Pluck control can replace the trailing blur when 'blur' is selected.
+High Attack values will soften transients in resynthesized audio, high Decay values will create 'reverb' style effects.
+NOTE: The Pluck control can replace the trailing blur when 'blur' is selected.

 - Harm - Harmonic blur amount, equivalent to a vertical smearing of partials.